reujab/ramon/README.md

 #### `match_log` [-20] regex (string) or array of regexes

 This condition is true if the line matches the specified regular expressions.
-This key depends on either `log` or `service`.
+This condition only applies to events from `log` or `service`.
 If this key is an array, all regular expressions must match.

 Named capture groups defined in the regular expression will become available as local variables to the following conditions and actions.

 #### `ignore_log`\* [-21] regex (string)

 This condition is true if the line does not match the specified regular expression.
-This key depends on either `log` or `service`.
+This condition only applies to events from `log` or `service`.

-#### `get`\* [-45] string or array of strings
+#### `get_fail`\* [-45] string or array of strings

-This "condition" is always true and acts more like an action.
-It makes an HTTP GET request to the specified URLs.
+This condition makes an HTTP GET request to the specified URLs and evaluates to true if any status code is not 200.
 If the URL begins with `/`, then `https://{{host}}` is prepended to the URL, allowing you to omit the scheme and hostname.

 ##### Local variables